michaelmusty/.dotfiles/README.md

 those in `~/.vim/doc`.

-They eventually get either discarded or spun off into their own repositories, added to this repository as submodules intead, and uploaded to [vim.org](https://www.vim.org/account/profile.php?user_id=73687).
+They eventually get either discarded or spun off into their own repositories, added to this repository as submodules instead, and uploaded to [vim.org](https://www.vim.org/account/profile.php?user_id=73687).

 You can create distribution packages for whatever's still in here with `make